aevernet/swarm-kit/docs/1-wsl-init.md

 ### 2. Configure A Firewall

-Now, because we're using Ubuntu it's likely that we've already got UFW installed.
+Now, because we're using Ubuntu it's likely that we've already got UFW ([Uncomplicated Firewall](https://wiki.ubuntu.com/UncomplicatedFirewall)) installed.

 Check it like this:

 ```shell
 ufw status